cybertec-postgresql/CYBERTEC-OS-Operator/content/documentation/how-to-use/single-cluster.md

 draft: false
 ---

-Setting up a basic Cluster is pretty easy, we just need the minimum Definiton of a cluster-manifest which can also be find in the operator-tutorials repo on github.
+To set up a cluster, the implementation is based on a description, as with the other Kubernetes deplyoments.
+To do this, the operator uses a document of type `postgresql`.

-We need the following Definitions for the basic cluster.
+You can also find the basic minimum specifications for a single-node cluster in our [tutorial project on Github](https://github.com/cybertec-postgresql/CYBERTEC-operator-tutorials/blob/main/cluster-tutorials/single-cluster/postgres.yaml)

-## minimal Single Cluster
+## minimal Single-Node Cluster
 ```
 apiVersion: cpo.opensource.cybertec.at/v1
 kind: postgresql